swharr/Pulumi-Demo/README.md

 - Docker running
 - Pulumi CLI
 - Go 1.18+
-- A Route53 hosted zone (currently hardcoded to `t8rsk8s.io` - you'll need to change this)
+- A Route53 hosted zone (currently hardcoded to `t8rsk8s.io` - this is my domain - you'll want to change it)

 ## Deploy